palmerovicdev/ia-final-project-front-pl/iafinalprojectfront/README.md

 ### Score

-The score is a simple application that allows the user to save their score and view their previous scores.
+The score is a simple feature that allows the user to save their score and view their previous scores.

 The users can also search for their scores.